How Long is Someone Contagious With the Flu? Here's What Doctors Have to Say

 Consider this permission to take a few *extra* days off.

 With the flu, you know you're down for the count as soon as it hits you—the fever, muscle aches, and cough are enough to make anyone want to hibernate for a few days (as you should!)

-But should you skip out on all the fun just because a cold or the flu has left you feeling a little under the weather?
-As long as you’re not sweating bullets with a fever and come armed with a pocketful of Ricola drops in case you break out in a coughing fit, it can’t do any harm to join the party, right?
+But what happens when you start feeling better, like when your fever breaks and your cough starts to sound a little less menacing?
+As long as you’re not sweating bullets and come armed with a pocketful of lozenges in case you break out in a coughing fit, it can’t do any harm to join the party, right?

-Translation: Even though you might feel better, it doesn’t mean you are better, and even though you mean well, you’re spreading no joy by spreading your germs around.
+Translation: Even though you might feel better, it doesn’t mean you are better—and even though you may mean well, you're not doing anyone any favors by spreading your germs around.
 Simply put, “you should consider yourself contagious if you still feel under the weather,” Sherif Mossad, MD, an infectious disease specialist at the Cleveland Clinic, tells Health.

-And if you find yourself on the other side of the equation, warily shaking hands with a nose-runner at the office holiday fete and then realize you're sniffling and sneezing the next morning?
-Rest up, but try to temper your instinct to assign blame: It actually takes two to three days, and sometimes up to a week, from time of exposure to developing symptoms, Dr. Rohr explains.
+Meanwhile, if you find yourself on the other side of the equation, warily shaking hands with a nose-runner at then realizing you're sniffling and sneezing the next morning, rest up, but try to temper your instinct to assign blame: It actually takes two to three days, and sometimes up to a week, from time of exposure to developing symptoms, Dr. Rohr explains.
 So you probably picked it up from someone else earlier in the week.
 Grrr.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter